loicrouchon/findjava/README.md

 ## Goal

-The goal of jvm-finder is to provide a solution to this problem while having a minimal impact on programs startup time.
+The goal of findjvm is to provide a solution to this problem while having a minimal impact on programs startup time.
-It is not a goal of jvm-finder to provide a way to install JVMs, as this is still the responsibility of package managers.
+It is not a goal of findjvm to provide a way to install JVMs, as this is still the responsibility of package managers.

 ## Features